Aliases for SNAI1 Gene

 GeneCards Summary for SNAI1 Gene

-SNAI1 (Snail Family Zinc Finger 1) is a Protein Coding gene.
-Among its related pathways are ERK Signaling and PAK Pathway.
-GO annotations related to this gene include sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding transcription factor activity involved in negative regulation of transcription.
-An important paralog of this gene is SCRT2.
+SNAI1 (Snail Family Transcriptional Repressor 1) is a Protein Coding gene.
+Diseases associated with SNAI1 include Gastroesophageal Junction Adenocarcinoma and Spastic Paraplegia 3, Autosomal Dominant.
+Among its related pathways are Adherens junction and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and proximal promoter DNA-binding transcription repressor activity, RNA polymerase II-specific.
+An important paralog of this gene is SNAI2.

 Involved in induction of the epithelial to mesenchymal transition (EMT), formation and maintenance of embryonic mesoderm, growth arrest, survival and cell migration.
-Binds to 3 E-boxes of the E-cadherin/CDH1 gene promoter and to the promoters of CLDN7 and KRT8 and, in association with histone demethylase KDM1A which it recruits to the promoters, causes a decrease in dimethylated H3K4 levels and represses transcription.
-Associates with EGR1 and SP1 to mediate tetradecanoyl phorbol acetate (TPA)-induced up-regulation of CDKN2B, possibly by binding to the CDKN2B promoter region 5-TCACA-3.
+Binds to 3 E-boxes of the E-cadherin/CDH1 gene promoter and to the promoters of CLDN7 and KRT8 and, in association with histone demethylase KDM1A which it recruits to the promoters, causes a decrease in dimethylated H3K4 levels and represses transcription (PubMed:20389281, PubMed:20562920).
+The N-terminal SNAG domain competes with histone H3 for the same binding site on the histone demethylase complex formed by KDM1A and RCOR1, and thereby inhibits demethylation of histone H3 at 'Lys-4' (in vitro) (PubMed:20389281, PubMed:21300290, PubMed:23721412).
+During EMT, involved with LOXL2 in negatively regulating pericentromeric heterochromatin transcription (By similarity).
+SNAI1 recruits LOXL2 to pericentromeric regions to oxidize histone H3 and repress transcription which leads to release of heterochromatin component CBX5/HP1A, enabling chromatin reorganization and acquisition of mesenchymal traits (By similarity).
+Associates with EGR1 and SP1 to mediate tetradecanoyl phorbol acetate (TPA)-induced up-regulation of CDKN2B, possibly by binding to the CDKN2B promoter region 5'-TCACA-3.
 In addition, may also activate the CDKN2B promoter by itself.